Your Definitive Guide to Debunking Orbs: Lens Flares

 So, the next time you capture something on film that you’ve never seen before, ask yourself: Is there a sun/moon/lamp/mirror/window/candle/fire or any other possible light source in the frame or just outside it?
 If so, then you have most likely created a lens flare.

 If you find yourself thinking, “But mine doesn’t look like these!” that’s ok – these are just a few of the myriad of examples of lens flares.
 Just do a quick google of “examples of lens flares” and weed through all the JJ Abrams jokes to find several additional examples.
+I hope you’ve enjoyed this guide to debunking orbs, and perhaps learned a thing or two!

 My first reaction to the reading was WOW.
 Your words captured a theme woven into my life right now.
 The reading has emboldened me to take back my power and inspired me to research some books, get back to meditating and provided a focus.Dina